 Pumpkin Bread Ingredients

-• 1/4 cup + 2 TBSP (90 mL) aquafaba
+- 1/4 cup + 2 TBSP (90g) aquafaba

-• 1/4 cup (60 mL) oat milk, or unsweetened plant-based milk of choice
+- 1/4 cup (60 mL) oat milk, or unsweetened plant-based milk of choice

-• 1 tablespoon apple cider vinegar
+- 1 tablespoon apple cider vinegar

-• 1/3 cup (75g) sunflower oil, or any neutral-flavored oil
+- 1/3 cup (75g) sunflower oil, or any neutral-flavored oil

-• 1 cup + 2 TBSP (170g) organic brown sugar, loosely packed
+- 1 cup + 2 TBSP (170g) organic brown sugar, loosely packed

-• 1 15-ounce (425g) can pumpkin puree (I recommend not using organic canned pumpkin)*
+- 1 15-ounce (425g) can pumpkin puree (ideally NOT organic pumpkin, see Note 1)

-• 2 tablespoons maple syrup
+- 2 tablespoons maple syrup

-• 1 teaspoon pure vanilla extract
+- 1 teaspoon pure vanilla extract

-• 2 cups (250g) all-purpose flour, spooned and leveled
+- 2 cups (250g) all-purpose flour, spooned and leveled

-• 1 teaspoon baking soda
+- 1 teaspoon baking soda

-• 1/2 teaspoon baking powder
+- 1/2 teaspoon baking powder

-• 1/2 teaspoon fine sea salt
+- 1/2 teaspoon fine sea salt

 Homemade Pumpkin Spice

-• 2 teaspoons ground cinnamon
+- 2 teaspoons ground cinnamon

-• 1/2 teaspoon ground ginger
+- 3/4 teaspoon ground ginger

-• 1/4 teaspoon ground allspice
+- 1/4 teaspoon ground allspice

-• 1/2 teaspoon freshly grated nutmeg
+- 1/2 teaspoon freshly grated nutmeg (see Note 3)

 Frosting option 1: Cream Cheese Icing

-• 1 cup + 2 TBSP (135g) organic powdered sugar, sifted
+- 1 cup + 2 TBSP (135g) organic powdered sugar, sifted

-• 1/2 teaspoon pure vanilla extract
+- 1/2 teaspoon pure vanilla extract

-• Pinch of sea salt
+- Pinch of sea salt

-• 1/2 tablespoon freshly squeezed lemon juice
+- 1/2 tablespoon freshly squeezed lemon juice

 Frosting option 2: Maple Tahini Icing

-• 1 cup (120g) organic powdered sugar
+- 1 cup (120g) organic powdered sugar

-• 2 tablespoons good-quality tahini***
+- 2 tablespoons good-quality tahini (see Note 3)

-• 3 tablespoons oat milk, or unsweetened plant-based milk of choice
+- 3 tablespoons oat milk, or unsweetened plant-based milk of choice

-• 1 teaspoon pure maple syrup
+- 1 teaspoon pure maple syrup

 Instructions

-• Preheat the oven to 350°F/176°C. Arrange a rack in the middle or bottom third of the oven.
+- Preheat the oven to 350ยฐF/176ยฐC.
+Arrange a rack in the middle or bottom third of the oven.
 Line a 9×5-inch loaf pan (23×13 cm) with parchment paper, letting the excess hang over the long sides to form a sling.

-• Pour the aquafaba into a small bowl.
+- Pour the aquafaba into a small bowl.
 Using a handheld electric mixer, whip the aquafaba on medium speed for 45 seconds, or until uniformly foamy.

-• Using a silicone spatula or large wooden spoon, add the dry ingredients into the wet ingredients and gently stir until the ingredients are just barely combined and no flour pockets remain, then stop mixing!
-The batter doesn’t need to be (and shouldn’t be) smooth.
-Some lumps are normal.
+- Add the dry ingredients to the wet ingredients and gently stir using a silicone spatula or wooden spoon untilย justย barely combined and no flour pockets remain, then stop mixing!
+The batter doesnโt need to be totally smoothโsome lumps are normal.
+It should be quite thick and almost fluffy at this point.

-• Transfer the pan to a wire rack and cool for 10-15 minutes.
-Then, using the parchment paper handles, remove the bread from the pan and cool on the rack for at least 30 minutes before serving.
+- Transfer the pan to a wire rack and cool for 10-15 minutes.ย Then, using the parchment paper handles, remove the bread from the pan and cool on the rack for at least 30 minutes before serving.
+Serve plain, or with the Cream Cheese Icing or the Maple Tahini Icing and scatter with handful of pepitas or chopped pistachios.
+See Note 5 for storage instructions.

 Cream Cheese Icing (optional)

-• To a medium mixing bowl, add the softened vegan butter.
+- To a medium mixing bowl, add the softened butter.
 Beat on low speed with an electric hand mixer until smooth.
 Add the cream cheese and beat until well incorporated and creamy.
-Add half of the powdered sugar, mix on low speed to combine, and then add the rest of the sugar.
+Add HALF of the powdered sugar, mix on low speed to combine, and then add the rest of the sugar.
 Mix until well combined and fluffy, scraping down the sides as you go.
 Add the vanilla, salt, and lemon juice and mix until smooth.
+If too thick, add a splash of plant-based milk.
+If too thin, briefly refrigerate.

-Maple Tahini Icing (optional)
+Maple Tahini Icing (optional, see Note 6)

 Notes